MaxVirtualManufacturing/IoT-Project/README.md

 The data is sent only to the webpage as the a request/trigger from the operator is sent by pressing a button.
 When it comes to storing data, this is done with .csv and .JSON files.
 The .csv and .JSON file, data is sent to them only when it is needed, for example when picking a ingridient, this sends data to the .JSON and .csv files.
 The reasonging why I decided to use .JSON for storage, is because it is a easy way to use dictionary and to change values in this dictionary while a .csv file is used fore providing a list of picked ingredients, this since it provides a very simple way of appending a string to a existing list.

-The UI I choose to use is a self made HTML website instead of a existing commersial option.
-This both since I wanted the freedome to design my own interface but also since I wanted to learn something new and not use already existing solutions.
-The perks of this is educationl as well as not a cheeper option since no payments is needed to the provider.
-On the other hand, using a already existing provider can be a better option in many ways, first it requeres less coding, and provides many options that is easily accesable, for example I a way of saving data, this was nothing I had thought of before resulting in me having to create my own solution while the solution from a commersial provider would probably be better and more easily accesable.

 ### Finalizing the design